brianglass/anastasis/files/saturday_matins.md

 Ode 7.
 Irmos.

-AbrahamÂ’s Children once in Babylon trampled down the flame of a furnace, and as they sang their hymn they chanted, Blessed is the God of our Fathers.
+Abraham’s Children once in Babylon trampled down the flame of a furnace, and as they sang their hymn they chanted, Blessed is the God of our Fathers.

 In gladness of soul let us with one accord praise the hallowed vessels of the Master Christ, the ramparts of the Church, the Martyrs of the Lord.